MicrosoftDocs/partner-rest/partner-rest/develop/referral-connectors.md

 # Referral connectors

 You can use referral connectors to synchronize partner referrals with customer relationship management (CRM) leads.
 You can create a referral connector using [Microsoft Flow](https://flow.microsoft.com) as the HTTPS endpoint to receive partner referrals.
-You can then write the referral leads received by the flow to a CRM system.
+You can then write the referral received by the flow to a CRM system as a lead.

 ## Prerequisites